Peach Twig Borer

 Hosts: apricot, nectarine, peach

-Symptoms: Infested twigs wilt and die back and small masses of gum exude from tunnel openings; frass on larval entries into fruit.
+Symptoms/Damage: Infested twigs wilt and die back and small masses of gum exude from tunnel openings; larvae typically enter fruit near the stem end, especially in fruits with split pits; frass is present at larval entries into fruit.

 - Non-mating disruption: Hang pheromone trap with peach twig borer lure at 300 degree days after March 1 to record date of first moth flight (called biofix, when 2+ moths have been caught).
 Leave trap in orchard and check moth numbers weekly to monitor population throughout the season.